 Conferences like these were commonplace, and I have told all my students at some point that I believe in them, even when some situations seem less hopeful than others.
 Yet, as these letters helped me see, each interaction with my students, no matter how seemingly insignificant, was important.
-I already miss them.

 Of course, we can leave it to my students to answer important questions about myself and, in that process, break my heart.

 Though there are many reasons these letters have flummoxed me so profoundly, the most prominent one was not that my students recognized and appreciated the draconian expectations I set for them.
 These, after all, formed the basis of my reputation around the school.
 What I didn’t realize is that the only expectations that were greater than mine were theirs.
 And I’m not just talking about their expectations of themselves; I’m talking about their expectations of me.